 Virginia Department of Education Mathematics Vocabulary Word Wall Cards for grades K-8, algebra 1, geometry, algebra 2; and algebra, functions and data analysis.
 The "Mathematics vocabulary word wall cards provide a display of mathematics content words and associated visual cues to assist in vocabulary development."
 The Virginia Department of Education also indicated that the "cards should be used as an instructional tool for teachers and then as a reference for all students, particularly English learners and students with disabilities."

-Are your students ready for the Common Core math exams?
+Are your students ready for Common Core math exams or your state exam?

 For testing in your state and sample test items, see our CT4ME section for Standardized Test Preparation.

-The Common Core State Standards Initiativs dispels myths surrounding the CCSS, so that parents, educators, policymakers, and the general public have a better understanding of what the standards are and are not.
-Read Myths vs. Facts.
+ASCD Policy Points (2013, October) dispels myths surrounding the CCSS, so that parents, educators, policymakers, and the general public have a better understanding of what the standards are and are not.
+Read Myths and Facts.

 PARCC

 New Meridian took over management of PARCC's testing business in 2017.
 Find released test items among its resources.
-See: PARCC Agent Rolling Out Pool of Items for Custom State Assessments by Dian Schaffhauser, December 6, 2018.
+See: PARCC Agent Rolling Out Pool of Items for Custom State Assessments by Dian Schaffhauser (2018, December 6).

 Under its resource for Math Test Design, New Meridian includes test specifications, performance-level descriptors, evidence statements including calculator designations, and a Mathematics High Level Blueprint that "defines the total number of tasks and/or items for any given grade/course assessment, the item types, and the point values for each.
 These are intended to help the "general public better understand the design of the state summative assessments."
 New Meridian also includes a section on accessibility and how it is incorporating universal design and accessibility features and accommodations into assessments.